-The Quilter plc Board has carried out a robust assessment of the principal strategic risks facing the Group, including those that would threaten its business model, future performance, solvency and liquidity, as well as those risks that are non-financial in nature.
-Strategic risks identified include external factors such as the challenging economic environment, intensifying competition and internal strategic delivery risks such as capacity and capability to deliver Quilter's programme of change.
-The Group has implemented mitigating actions to manage these risks according to the Board's risk appetite.
+The Quilter plc Board has carried out a robust assessment of the principal risks facing the Group, including those that would threaten its business model, future performance, solvency and liquidity, as well as those risks that are non-financial in nature.
+The principal risks are set out in the Quilter plc 2023 Annual Report.